IanPeake/FatMaxxer/README.md

 Audible WAV sample (click) on dropped artifact.

 Graph plots
-- green trace for alpha1 (values are mapped to the range 0--200, e.g. 0.75 reads as 75, to share primary axis with HR.)
+- red trace: HR.
-- red trace for HR.
+- green trace: ⍺1 (values are mapped to the range 0--200, e.g. 0.75 reads as 75, to share primary axis with HR.)
-- blue trace for RMSSD.
+- blue trace: artifacts

 Main issue remaining: Android pauses the app unpredictably.
 Interacting with the app regularly seems to avert pausing.